Agnogh/pirate-resort/README.md

 ![Contact menu](assets/images/Pirate%20Resort%20-%20Contact%20-%20New.jpg)

-**4. Loyalty and Reward centre**
+**4. Loyalty and Reward Centre**
-*middle page* and also the 3rd form the left and 3rd that user will most likely select contains basic things to get sign up, fill the questioner and even request discount vauchers.
+*middle page* and also the 3rd form the left and 3rd that the user will most likely select contains basic things to sign up, fill out the questionnaire and even request discount vouchers.
 Again, it is simple and easy to use, with not too much or too little interaction.

 *Loyalty*